DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 How to FTP into PS4 and view the contents of the HDD guide

-# Updates and DLC
-1. It is reccomended to download updates for retail games (disc or digital) via [Orbis-Patches](https://orbispatches.com/).
-2. Search the name of your game and make sure you select the correct region alternatively type in the product code region and unique number ID of your game.
-3. DLC have to be from a FPKG source
-4. You can download FPKG Updates or DLC and install them onto your retail games but you cannot apply retail updates from Orbis-Patches to FPKG dumped games.

 # What are PKGS and FPKGS
 In short: